-- 4 wins – Bobby Grant, Minster Shadow, Double Vodka, Strong Team, Theatre Belle, Ngong Hill, Dark Glazier, Cross of Lorraine, Micro Mission.
+- 4 wins – Bobby Grant, Minster Shadow, Double Vodka, Theatre Belle, Ngong Hill, Dark Glazier, Cross of Lorraine, Micro Mission, Strong Team.

-- 3 wins – Roi De La Chasse, Cruise Leader, Briar’s Mist, Lazy Darren, Tom’s Toybox, Dancing Dik, Emirate Isle, Mister Pete, Bob Will, Lucematic, Tears From Heaven, Alpha One, Rock Relief, Overyou, Muwalla, William Money, Beau Dandy, Kalaniti, Theatre Act, Hey Bob, Red Reminder.
+- 3 wins – Roi De La Chasse, Cruise Leader, Briar’s Mist, Lazy Darren, Tom’s Toybox, Dancing Dik, Emirate Isle, Mister Pete, Bob Will, Lucematic, Tears From Heaven, Alpha One, Rock Relief, Overyou, Muwalla, William Money, Beau Dandy, Kalaniti, Theatre Act, Hey Bob, Red Reminder, Fiadh.

-- 2 wins – Fern Leader, My Man in Dundalk, The Mickletonian, Breath of Scandle, Micklow Minster, Choir Belle, One More, Property Zone, Tagar, Roobihoo, Sachsenwalzer, Gamma Velorum, Barton Grey, Flaygrey, Saddlers Deal, Sendali, Milano Supremo, Lutin Du Moulin, Ulysses Collonges, Generous Chief, Mister Kit, Vanilla Run, Drums of War, Broadway Belle, Darius Des Sources.
+- 2 wins – Fern Leader, My Man in Dundalk, The Mickletonian, Breath of Scandle, Micklow Minster, Choir Belle, One More, Property Zone, Tagar, Roobihoo, Sachsenwalzer, Gamma Velorum, Barton Grey, Flaygrey, Saddlers Deal, Sendali, Milano Supremo, Lutin Du Moulin, Ulysses Collonges, Generous Chief, Mister Kit, Vanilla Run, Drums of War, Broadway Belle, Darius Des Sources, Six One Nine.

-- 1 win – Brave Edwin, Hallow Suspicion, Up The Clarets, Angel Dust, Columbus, Prince Pyramus, Bold Classic, Micklow Magic, Early Dawn, Sea Mark, Washington Pink, Decoded, Red Hustler, Beckley, Web Master, Penteli, Fiery Peace, Kalou, Third Empire, Tagar, Over To Joe, Troys Run, Charles Street, Emerald Destiny, Tension Point, Doris’s Gift, Ravarti, Bradock Island, Rusty Red, Desert Destiny, Aggrivation, Lucky Score, Patterning, Dice, Pheonix Lady, Soul Bid, Captain Nash, Montoya’s Sun, Astriod Belt, Overquest, Nine Stories, Molaise Lad, Red Eyes, Aficionado, Tough Trade, Papillon Parc, Local Present, Ride The Range, Allycat, Thatildee, Beaumont’s Party, Blunder Buss, Expresstime, Franks Fancy, Six One Nine.
+- 1 win – Brave Edwin, Hallow Suspicion, Up The Clarets, Angel Dust, Columbus, Prince Pyramus, Bold Classic, Micklow Magic, Early Dawn, Sea Mark, Washington Pink, Decoded, Red Hustler, Beckley, Web Master, Penteli, Fiery Peace, Kalou, Third Empire, Tagar, Over To Joe, Troys Run, Charles Street, Emerald Destiny, Tension Point, Doris’s Gift, Ravarti, Bradock Island, Rusty Red, Desert Destiny, Aggrivation, Lucky Score, Patterning, Dice, Pheonix Lady, Soul Bid, Captain Nash, Montoya’s Sun, Astriod Belt, Overquest, Nine Stories, Molaise Lad, Red Eyes, Aficionado, Tough Trade, Papillon Parc, Local Present, Ride The Range, Allycat, Thatildee, Beaumont’s Party, Blunder Buss, Expresstime, Franks Fancy, Red Ochre, Ballingtogher Boy.

 Before becoming a trainer Chris rode as a National Hunt Jockey, riding nearly 800 winners during a long and successful career.
 Ever since school age Chris had his sights firmly set on becoming a jockey, by the time he was a teenager he had developed a ‘special agreement’ with his head teacher which allowed him to go hunting one day a week, on the basis it would do him more good than sitting in the classroom.